-Nearly a hundred individuals from across the country have filed lawsuits against the manufacturers of the Bard PowerPort™ due to serious health complications they claim were caused by the device.
-Read on to learn more about these implants, health problems that can occur when the devices break or migrate, and who is eligible to join the Bard PowerPort™ lawsuit.
+Nearly a hundred individuals from across the country have filed lawsuits against manufacturers of chemo ports, or port-a-caths, due to serious health complications they claim were caused by their devices.
+Read on to learn more about these implants, health problems that can occur when the devices break or migrate, and who is eligible to join the chemo port lawsuit.

-Bard PowerPorts™ are implantable ports that make it easier to give a person intravenous medication or fluids.
-They are one style of port manufactured by Bard Access Systems, Inc., a subsidiary of Becton, Dickinson, and Company (BD).
-The devices are made up of a catheter and a self-sealing injection port.
+Catha-a-port devices are typically made up of a catheter and a self-sealing injection port.
 They can be helpful for patients whose therapy requires frequent blood draws, transfusions, or IV treatments.
-For example, many chemotherapy patients have these ports implanted.
+Many chemotherapy patients have these ports implanted.

-Unfortunately, some patients with defective Bard PowerPorts™ have experienced postoperative complications.
+Unfortunately, some patients with defective chemo ports have experienced postoperative complications.

 - Heart arrhythmia